h3rald/h3rald/contents/articles/ai.md

 Can't reason
 Don't know truth
 Guesswork

 "Brandolini's Law: The amount of energy needed to refute bullshit is an order of magnitude bigger than that needed to produce it."

 Mimicking language of specific domains
 Talk to computers in a natural way
 Translate natural language to...
+Cannot be debugged, unpredictable
+Anthropoglossic machine
+Unable to explain why they did/say something Deepfakes, scams, voice+video
+Verify AI response, ask for pointers, sources, low-stake decisions Bad at info retrieval, good as starting point, no sourcing Plagiarism unless used for proofreading
+Mediocre prose, no opportunity to think
+Kills the art of reading

+"LLMs can help skilled coders work faster and more effectively.
+But it's critical that the people using them (1) begin with good foundation in programming, (2) understand how an LLM can help them, and (3) have practice programming with LLM assistance."

+Tempting shortcuts, kill creativity

 [](https://www.tomsguide.com/ai/apple-intelligence/apple-faces-criticism-after-shockingly-bad-apple-intelligence-headline-errors)